LappleApple/awesome-leading-and-managing/Transitioning to Management.md

 - [What Stops Us from Transitioning Into a Leadership Role](https://www.youtube.com/watch?v=cBTpbPzm838) - by Femgineer.
 Takeaway: A chat with leadership coach Jean Hsu about why our perception of who or what we think it takes to be in a role is often wrong, and why we are more capable of learning and growing in a new role than we realize.

 - [What’s Your Learning Stack?](https://mystudentvoices.com/whats-your-learning-stack-55f8639c3d56) - by Mattan Griffel and Álvaro Sanmartín.
 Takeaway: Analogous to a tech stack, a learning stack codifies how learning is done in an org.

-- [Communicate Like a Boss](https://youtu.be/uUPH7-4IwSs) - by Kathryn Koehler.
-Takeaway: well-rounded, pragmatic communication overview for new and first-line managers delivered in a well organized as well as entertaining manner.

 ### The CTO Role